RafaelJust/ReCoil/README.md

 # Features

-## V0.9 includes:
+## V0.9.2 includes:

-- 2 different enemy types
+- 3 different enemy types
 - Dynamic music progression by SpicyPuddin
-- Simple art with shapes, beautified by a nice shader by pend00 on godotshaders.com
+- Simple art with shapes, ~~beautified by a nice shader by pend00 on godotshaders.com~~ <mark>NOTE:</mark> The shader has been temporarily disabled to test out a different style.
 - Scaling difficulty

 ## Planned for v1.0:

-- more enemy types
+- [x] more enemy types

-- immovable appearing walls for more map complexety
+- [ ] immovable appearing walls for more map complexety

-- highscore counter
+- [x] highscore counter

-- Changing the angle with the scroll wheel
-- and some small UI tweaks
+- [ ] and some small UI tweaks

 ## Planned for future updates: